tmtsoftware/esw-ocs-eng-ui/docs/src/main/ManageInfrastructure.md

 ![Write Variation](./images/ManageInfrastructure_StartSequencerWithVariationExample.png)

 After selecting Subsystem, ObsMode and optional Variation, the Sequencer will be started with the proper Script.
-In the following example, a Sequencer has been started for the IRIS_ImagerAndIFS obsMode on IRIS.machine1 with a variation as red.
+In the following example, a Sequencer has been started for the IRIS_ImagerAndIFS obsMode on IRIS.machine1 with a variation as IRIS_Imager.

 ![Started Sequencer](./images/ManageInfrastructure_StartedSequencerWithVariation.png)